BBK-SDP-2015-jtomli03/OnlineGuideManager/README.md

-# An Online Programme Guide — developed with AngularJS and JAX-RS.
+# An Online Programme Guide — developed with AngularJS and Jersey.

 A facility to download an xml file containing a programme schedule to the server, which will be processed server side, before automatically updating the online schedule.